 - Sauerkraut: Sauerkraut has some health benefits, being that it is a good source of fiber, and the fermented cabbage produces probiotics that keep our digestive system on track.

 - Corned beef: Make sure you have a couple of forks to shred the corned beef.
 Don’t forget to get rid of any fat around the edges of the beef.
+I even have a great recipe for a delicious homemade corned beef that could easily be used for this recipe.

 How to Make Reuben Dip